ManuelMaciel/adoptapy-back/README.md

 - [ ] Validate each publication entry
 - [ ] Being able to upload more than one image to cloudinary
 - [ ] Make a model to gather users and give them a respective role
-- [ ] Add a section so that those who published can delete their posts by means of an admin.
+- [ ] Add a section where users will be able to delete their posts, through an admin.
 - [x] Finish the first version :)

 ⌨️ with ❤️ by [ManuelMaciel](https://github.com/ManuelMaciel) 😊